Efficient Rejection Sampling in the Entropy-Optimal Range: Preliminaries

 \section{Preliminaries}

-To speak precisely about the time, space, and entropy cost of random sampling algorithms in a realistic model of computation, we introduce the ``random bit model'' of random variate generation~\parencites[Chapter 15]{devroye1986}{knuth1976}.
+To speak precisely about the time, space, and entropy cost of random sampling algorithms in a realistic model of computation, we use the ``random bit model'' of random variate generation~\parencites[Chapter 15]{devroye1986}{knuth1976}.
+In contrast to the real RAM model, which assumes the entropy source provides i.i.d.~uniforms over the real interval $[0,1]$, the random bit model assumes that the entropy source provides i.i.d.~fair coin flips, which implies that a random sampling algorithm can be formally understood as a binary decision tree.